FezFamiliar/BRUTEFORCING-A-64BIT-SEED/README.md

 Bruteforcing a 64-bit seed in C using multi-threading

 Hacker101 modelv2 challenge.
-Compile with gcc -O3 main.c
+Compile with gcc -O3 -fopenmp main.c